Codenator81/nickel-demo/README.md

 7      - cargo build -v
 8      - cargo test
 ```
-Connect travis-c to your GitHub account very easy and if you before don`t try it now is time to do so.
+Connect travis-c to your GitHub account very easy and if you before don't try it now is time to do so.
 Travis run test on every commit to GitHub repo.<br>
 On first line in our code we tell travis-c about our language and in line 2-3 we add language version he try to install.
  4-5 is OS in which we test our code.
 In our example we use `Linux`.
 Lines 6-7 run `cargo build` and `cargo test`.